-Creches are statutorily provided to women working in mines, factories and plantations (under the Mines Act, the Factories Act, and the Plantations Act) and also to contract labour and inter-state migrant labour (under the Contract Labour Act and the Inter-State Migrant Workers Act).
+- 1. Creches are statutorily provided to women working in mines, factories and plantations (under the Mines Act, the Factories Act, and the Plantation-s Act) and also to contract labour and inter-state migrant labour (under the Contract Labour Act an the Inter-State Migrant Workers Act).
 But even this statutory obligation only applies to establishments where more than a specified minimum number of women usually 30, are employed (except in the case of mines).
-There is no statutory provision for women in the services and professions, who hence have to depend on creches in the voluntary and private sectors.

-Creches to support women in the unorganised sector are sought to be promoted by the Scheme of Assistance for Creches for Children of Working/Ailing Mothers, a central government scheme which offers financial assistance to voluntary agencies to run creches for children aged 0-6 years of working women below the poverty line
+There is no statutory provision for women in the services and professions, who hence have to depend on creches in the voluntary and private sectors. - 2.
+Creches to support women in the unorganised sector are sought to be promoted by the Scheme of Assistance for Creches for Children of working/Ailing Mothers, a Central Government scheme which offers financial assistance to voluntary agencies to run creches for children aged 0-6 years of working women below the poverty line.